DMontgomery40/BirdStatsGPT/README.md

 # BirdStatsGPT

 ## Introduction
-BirdStatsGPT is an exploratory project that combines the strengths of OpenAI's GPT with the eBird and BirdWeather APIs, aimed at enhancing BirdNET analysis.
+BirdStatsGPT is a custom GPT that combines the strengths of OpenAI's LLM with the eBird and BirdWeather APIs, aimed at enhancing BirdNET analysis.
 This project is a nod to the incredible work done in the fields of ornithology and technology, and it's an effort to contribute to this vibrant community.

 ## Project Background
 Rooted in a deep appreciation for the avian world, BirdStats GPT is an endeavor to merge birdwatching data with the evolving world of AI.
 The objective is to build upon existing technologies, offering a unique perspective on bird data analysis and visualization.